All you need to know about the first WHO-approved malaria vaccine, RTS,S (Mosquirix)

-Clinicians and the general public have been excited about the news of the first malaria vaccine (RTS,S) approved by the World Health Organisation.
+Clinicians and the general public have been excited about the news of the first malaria vaccine (RTS,S) which the World Health Organisation (WHO) approved in October 2021.

-Malaria is a disease carried by a parasite called "Plasmodium".
+Malaria is an infectious disease carried by the malaria parasite called "Plasmodium".
 Five Plasmodium species causes malaria- P. falciparum, P. vivax, P. malariae, P. Ovale and P. Knowlesi.
 The first two are the most common malaria-causing culprits.

 The Plasmodium parasites commonly infest the female anopheles mosquito, which feeds on humans.
 People develop malaria when a mosquito infected with the Plasmodium parasite bites them, thus transmitting the parasite to them.